-On average it takes about 90 days, if you have absolutely no QC issues.
-Most of this time occurs with the encoders, in the QC process.
+On average it takes about 4-8 weeks, if you have absolutely no Q/C issues.
+Most of the times the issues occur with the encoders, during the Q/C process.
 Once iTunes has your approved materials, the process moves very quickly.
-Please remember, Distribber does not have control over when your film goes live — but this is an average time frame for a delivery; each submission is unique.
+Please remember, this is an average time frame for a delivery; each submission is unique.

-Unfortunately there is no easy way to make changes to a film once you have delivered.
+Unfortunately there is no easy way to make changes to a film once it has been delivered.
 We distribute your film immediately to the iTunes encoders for delivery and therefore cannot make changes to the delivered film.

 So, be very careful and make sure that your footage is final and ready for submission.

 Officially, we say no, but in reality:

 We always discuss promotional strategies with the platform you are placed on.
 We push for prominent placement on the iTunes Independent Film and Documentaries homepages, and to tie-in with other iTunes properties (film and music) when relevant.
 We work with Hulu to help determine best placement.
-We and our VOD partners at Brainstorm media work with MSOs to pick favorable release dates and other opportunities.
+We work with MSOs to pick favorable release dates and other opportunities.
 And of course we promote clients’ films through our social media networks and our mailing list.